Worn is a mission-based creative agency that empowers women to lead.

 Planned Parenthood: The Kissing Campaign

-Worn Creative cast and styled a nation-wide ad campaign for the non-profit Planned Parenthood targeted to same sex and interracial couples, positioning PP as a welcoming health resource for all.
+Worn cast and styled a nation-wide ad campaign for the non-profit Planned Parenthood targeted to same sex and interracial couples, positioning PP as a welcoming health resource for all.
 The campaign images ran in national ads in print and online and were used in over 700 Planned Parenthood affiliates nation-wide.